PraviMyl/SA-ESegNet_water/README.md

 python ft.py
 ```

 This step adapts the pre-trained model to the task-specific dataset, Dataset I, improving segmentation performance on the target dataset.
-The fine-tuned model weights can be found in the weights folder
+The fine-tuned model weights can be found [here](https://doi.org/10.5281/zenodo.20684973)

 ### Step 4: Evaluation on Dataset III
+The trained model weights can be found [here](https://doi.org/10.5281/zenodo.20684973)

 ```bash
 python eva.py